ludbek/validatex/readme.md

 // validation of value except boolean expect(() => married(1)).toThrow('Expected boolean but got number.');
 ```
-#### Date
+### Date
-The **date** decoder takes an unknown value, validates if its a date object and returns an error or a Date depending on the outcome of the validation.
+The **date** decoder takes an unknown value, validates if it and returns an error or a Date depending on the outcome of the validation.
 ```typescript
 (options?: DecoderOption<Date>) => (val: unknown, context?: Context | undefined) => Date
 ```